-Jody Long enters the 2016 softball season as the longest tenured and winningest head coach among Northeast Mississippi Community College’s nine intercollegiate athletic programs.
+Jody Long enters the 2018 softball season as the longest tenured and winningest head coach among Northeast Mississippi Community College’s six intercollegiate athletic programs.

-His last edition finished as the third place team in the MACJC North Division to once again qualify for the postseason.
-Northeast fell to eventual national runner-up East Central Community College in a best-of-three opening round series.
+In 2015, the Tigers finished as the third place team in the MACJC North Division and lost to eventual national runner-up East Central Community College in its first round playoff series.

 A record 10 Tigers received MACJC All-North Division accolades while Chelsea Gates (Houston) and Alyssa Vanlandingham (Hampton, Ark.) were placed on the MACJC All-State lineup.
 Vanlandingham became the fifth Northeast standout to ink a NCAA Division I scholarship when she signed with the University of Tennessee at Martin.